Spatial Structures of Wind Farms: Correlation Analysis of the Generated Electrical Power: Introduction

 The interactions between wind turbines are relevant not only for the design but also for control and monitoring of wind farms.
 To ensure optimal operation, current operating data are evaluated and appropriate adjustments are made.
-It is essential to have fast analysis procedures that can process real-time data.
+For this, it is essential to have fast analysis procedures that can process real-time data.
 Computing time can be shortened, for example, by reducing the complexity of the data.
-This can be done by aggregating several wind turbines, based on wind speed, wind direction and wind farm layout, taking into account shielding effects \cite{ali2013wind, castro1999aggregated, marinopoulos2011investigating}.
+This can be done by aggregating several wind turbines, based on wind speed, wind direction and wind farm layout, taking into account wake effects \cite{ali2013wind, castro1999aggregated, marinopoulos2011investigating}.
 Another approach is to use correlation analyses by determining the correlation structure for the wind farm at one time and comparing it to the structure at other times.
 This was used in the examination of correlations for return time series in stock markets.
 Recurring, consistent structures were identified, that can be understood as states \cite{munnix2012identifying, stepanov2015stability, rinn2015dynamics}.
 The dynamics can then be represented by the state time series.
 This significantly reduces the complexity of the system and allows for rapid analysis.
 Likewise, states in the correlation structure were found in analyses of highway traffic flow \cite{Wang_2020, Wang_2021, GARTZKE2022127367}.

-Our goal is to find such states for the operation of wind farms.
-We analyze the interaction of many wind turbines in a wind farm, focussing on the electrical power production of individual wind turbines and the collective behavior within the wind farm.
+Our goal is to investigate the correlation structure of wind farms.
+We apply statistical methods to see which information can be gained on the interactions in the wind farm from the SCADA data.
+We do this without additional input or modeling assumptions.
+Our focus is on the electrical power production of individual wind turbines and the collective behavior within the wind farm.
 First, we calculate correlation matrices for the active power.
-Second, we apply clustering methods to these.
+Second, we apply clustering methods and find different states in the correlation structure.

 Our study is organized as follows: In Sec.~\ref{Data} we describe the data used.
 In Sec.~\ref{Method} we introduce our methods for the calculation of the correlation matrices and the further analysis.
 In Sec.~\ref{Data analysis} we show our results for the correlation analysis for the active power of the wind turbines for each wind farm.
 In Sec.~\ref{Conclusion} we summarize our results and provide an outlook.